 Hercules' physical abilities as a demigod are much higher than when he has been stripped of all godly status and become a non-powered mortal.
 As such, Hercules' non-powered levels of physical ability should not be misconstrued as or confused with his power levels as a demigod.

-Hercules is a master archer; his godly attributes combined with centuries of training have made him superior to any earth born archer.
-His archery skill even surpasses master bowmen such as Hawkeye and Trickshot.
+Hercules is a master archer; his godly attributes combined with centuries of training have made him superior to nearly any Earth-born archer.
+His archery skills are even said to surpass master bowmen such as Hawkeye and Trickshot.
 Hercules is highly skilled in the arts of boxing and Greco-Roman wrestling (even causing the Thing to submit).
 Also, Hercules is a very accomplished melee fighter.
 He has had centuries of training, practice and experience with many types of weapons including but not limited to battle axes and long swords.

 - Height: 6' 5"